harvardinformatics/website/content/jbrowse.md

 ## Support

-For assistance with launching JBrowse on Odyssey, please submit a [help ticket](https://portal.rc.fas.harvard.edu/rcrt/submit_ticket).
+For assistance with launching JBrowse on the FASRC cluster, please submit a [help ticket](https://portal.rc.fas.harvard.edu/rcrt/submit_ticket).

 JBrowse bug reports/feature requests may be submitted to the [JBrowse issue tracker](https://github.com/GMOD/jbrowse/issues) on GitHub.